History of Haryana: 1857 war of independence

 The Indian Rebellion of 1857 war started first at Ambala Cantonment, 8 hours before revolt started in Meerut, when the soldiers of 5th Indian Infantry Brigade and 60th Indian Infantry Brigade revolted but it was crushed.
 5th and 60th Regiments of Benga Native Infantry rebelled at Umballa (Ambala).
-During the Battle of Narnaul at Nasibpur on 16 November 1857, British lost 70 British soldiers and their commanders colonel Gerrard and Captain Wallace.
+During the Battle of Narnaul at Nasibpur on 16 November 1857 led by Rao Tula Ram led 5000 force including Rewari forces 3000 Ahirs in which British lost 70 British soldiers and their commanders colonel Gerrard and Captain Wallace.
 40 British soldiers and officers Captain Craige, Captain Kennedy and Captain Pearse were wounded.
 The major centers of rebellion were at Hisar, Hansi, Sirsa, Rohtak, Jhajjar, Bahadurgarh, Farrukhnagar, Ballabhgarh, Rewari, Ambala, Panipat and Thanesar.
 Under the "Delhi Agency" there were seven Princely states, Jhajjar, Farrukhnagar, Ballabhgarh, Loharu, Pataudi and Dujana.
 The Chiefs of the last two estates remained loyal to the British and others rebelled.
 The Rajput rulers of Rajasthan also kept out of the mutiny.

 Raja Nahar Singh was the ruler of Ballabhgarh, Rao Tula Ram ruler of Rewari and his cousin Gopal Dev, Nawab Abdur Rahman Khan Jhajjar, Nawab Ahmad Ali of Farrukhnagar, Sadruddin was the leader of Mewat, Harsukh Rai and Mirza Gauhar Ali of Palwal and Imam of Bu Ali Shah Qalandar mosque in Panipat played key role.

 After the failure of revolt by Indians, Haryana was taken out of North-Western Provinces and merged with Punjab as a punishment.

 This rebellion was partly caused by the unjust tax system implemented through the use of The Great Hedge of India, a historic inland customs border which ran through several states including Haryana.